The Narrow Streets of Old RigaRiga , Latvia

 Report a mistake!

-Today, Jāņu street is a great example of a typical narrow street of Old Riga.
-Just like the other similar streets, Jāņu street is filled with unique, calm atmosphere that, together with its rich history, makes it a magical place for both tourists and the city citizens.
+Nowadays, Jāņa Street ( Jāņa iela) is a great example of a typical narrow street in Old Riga, which is broadcasted live.
+Just like other similar streets, Jāņa Street, shown online, is filled with a unique atmosphere of tranquility, originality and comfort, which, together with its rich history, makes it a magical place for tourists and residents of the city.

 Another interesting and very picturesque street in the Old City – Jauniela, is a small street 225 m long.
 It was here that the most popular Soviet film about Sherlock Holmes and Dr. Watson was filmed.
 The apartment of the great detective was located in a small nook behind the red one-story house on the left.
 There are no signs and information on the building, so it is easy to pass by without noticing a small but such an important attraction for a tourist from Russia.

 The narrowest street in Riga where the live broadcast is coming from is Rozena Street.
 An interesting fact: in the Old City there are no lanes, even the smallest passage between houses, to the opposite walls of which you can easily touch with your hands apart, is called a “street”.